akondas/arkadiuszkondas.com/site/_posts/2019/2019-11-24-what-is-software-architecture.md

 I will try to close the whole post in one sentence (collecting all three points in one).

-**Software architecture is a coherent concept, for which the architect is responsible by making appropriate decisions in the process of designing the system, which affects its entire structure.**
+**Software architecture is a coherent concept, for which the architect is responsible by making appropriate decisions in the process of designing the system, which affects its structure.**

 Do you have any other thoughts about this?
 Let me know in the comments or on the Tweeter.